nextcloud/documentation/README.rst

 * **Administration Manual**
 * **Developers Manual**

 Please work in the appropriate branch.
-Stable7 is for ownCloud 7, stable8 is 8.0, stable8.1 is 8.1, stable8.2 is 8.2, and master is version 9.
+Stable8 is 8.0, stable8.1 is 8.1, stable8.2 is 8.2, stable9 is 9.0, and master is version 9.1.

 Please wrap lines at 80 characters.